How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 Now the issues in the project you’ve selected will be automatically synchronized to the other side.

 You can check the “Sync queue” to see if any errors are occurring.
 Everything should be in order.
-But if you are receiving error notifications, just talk to support through their live chat on the right.

-Step 7: Transfer the whole team by providing training
+Step 7: Transfer the Whole Team by Providing Training

 After migration has been completed, it’s possible your team will require some time to adjust to the new system.